Chise7/ECE461_Team11/README.md

-# ECE 30861: A CLI for trustworthy module re-use
+# A CLI for trustworthy module re-use

-### Team members

-- Philip Chu
-- Esteban Gorostiaga
-- Connor Hise
-- Kevin Kwon

-### Directory structure

 ## Basic Use